Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies: Discussion: Summary, strengths and weaknesses of proposed tests, and extensions

 Lastly, in order to draw high-quality, convincing causal conclusions, one necessarily needs to perform extensive sensitivity analysis that allows for some hypothetical unmeasured confounding.
 To stress, while our proposed residual sensitivity value takes into account the deviation from the randomization assumption due to residual observed covariates imbalance, it says nothing about unmeasured confounding; in fact, unmeasured confounding can still bias the random assignment in each matched pair to an arbitrary extent even when the residual sensitivity value is $1$.
-We recommend reporting the outcome analysis in the format of Table \ref{tbl: outcome analysis results} where both the residual sensitivity value and \citet{zhao2018sensitivity}'s sensitivity value that examines the maximum extent of deviation from randomization (possibly due to unmeasured confounding) needed to qualitatively alter the causal conclusion are reported.
+We recommend reporting the outcome analysis with both a residual sensitivity value and \citet{zhao2018sensitivity}'s sensitivity value that examines the maximum extent of deviation from randomization (possibly due to unmeasured confounding) needed to qualitatively alter the causal conclusion are reported.